Urumeen: Plot

-The film begins with the introduction of Raja Simhan (Bobby Simha), a historical warrior who stood and fought against the British government when it captured India.
-Still, he got betrayed by his own friend Karuna (Kalaiyarasan), due to which the British officers caught him and took him to be hanged.
+The film begins with the introduction of Raja Simhan, a historical warrior who stood and fought against the British government when it captured India.
+Still, he got betrayed by his own friend Karuna, due to which the British officers caught him and took him to be hanged.
 However, Raja Simhan managed to fight for his life and meet his teacher and friend Mohammad Bin Bashir, with whom he discussed his last wish: to be buried alive, to go away from this world filled with treachery.
 However, he is buried with a special book in his hands.

 Then, the story moves to the present day when Raja Simhan gets reborn as Selva, an unemployed young man looking for a job.
 He comes to Chennai, where he starts living with his two male friends, who get him a job of his choice.
-He also happens to find his love Umayaal (Reshmi Menon), and they come together.
+He also happens to find his love Umayaal, and they come together.
 One day, she tells him that a man is trying to get close to him, which she does not like at all.
 Selva and his friend follow the man, who is later caught and suddenly burned to death.
 He does not realize that the man was earlier working for John, a goon and a businessman who betrayed Raja Simhan as Karuna.
 He finds a video footage of Selva and his friend following the man, who is actually John's brother, and this triggers a misunderstanding between the two when John thinks that Selva killed his brother.
 Selva is later kidnapped, where with the help of another man kidnapped, who actually burnt that man to death, manages to fight against all goons and escapes.
 He challenges John through his goon's phone to find him out.